AmirGgh/storeManager/README.md

  #### The site includes:
 - Store manager site - accessible only to admin.
 - Shopping site - accessible only to users.
-- Homepage of the shopping store - public with an option to log in or sing up.
+- Homepage of the shopping store - public with an option to log in or sign up.

 ### Deployed project:
 https://amirggh.github.io/storeManager/